FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

     # ... other fields omitted for brevity ...
 ```

-To instruct the server to perform a query, one need to attach a request config with valid `query` and `pagination` (optional) with the `m_request` key under the **root** level.
+To instruct the server to perform a query, one needs to attach a request config with valid `query` and `pagination` (optional) alongside the `m_request` key under the **root** level.
 The **root** level is the top-level following the **special tokens**, such as `uploads`, `entries`, etc.

 Combined with fuzzy fetching, one can perform filter and fetch.
-For example, if one wants to fetch all entries under an upload with a specific parser name, the request would look like this.
+For example, if one wants to fetch all entries under an upload with a specific parser name, the request would be:

 ```json hl_lines="6"
 {